|CLINICAL PRACTICE ARTICLE

-Author statements: The manuscript is original, has not been submitted to or is not under consideration by another publication, and has not been previously published in any language or any form, including electronic, and there are no disclosures of confidential information or authorship/patent application disputations.
+Author statements: The manuscript is original, has not been submitted to or is not under consideration by another publication, has not been previously published in any language or any form, including electronic, and contains no disclosure of confidential information or authorship/patent

 | Introduction|| |

 Malignant brain tumors, such as glioblastoma and anaplastic astrocytoma, are regarded as challenges for neurosurgeons .
 Glioma accounts for 25-33% of all brain tumors.
 Malignant glioma usually relapses very quickly after surgery .
 Patients with grade IV glioma generally relapse within 3 months after surgery and tumor size can return to pre-surgery size by 6 months after surgery .
 Without treatment, malignant glioma patients only survive for an average of 17 weeks, and life span can be prolonged to 30 weeks after surgery and chemotherapy.
 Patients with recurrent malignant glioma repeatedly receive craniotomy at short time intervals, which is not only a severe physical burden but also a heavy economic cost for both family and society .
 Therefore, clinicians urgently need a new treatment that has a low impact on patients and can be repeated multiple times at low cost.